 After a DUI or DWI accident, make sure you see a doctor so they can assess your injuries and prescribe a treatment plan.
 This is vital not only for your health but also for your case for compensation.
 Medical evidence can help a personal injury lawyer link your injuries to another party’s negligence.

 Make sure to follow through with your treatment plan, as well.
 You do not want to give an insurer or the defense party a reason to argue you contributed to your losses.

 Click to contact our personal injury lawyers today

 Get Your Morris Bart, LLC, Case Assessment for Free Today

 You can learn more about your car accident case and legal options for holding the intoxicated driver legally responsible by speaking with our team today.
 We provide complimentary consultations for accident victims.
 We have 15 office locations throughout the Gulf South and serve all parts of Louisiana, Mississippi, Alabama, and Arkansas.
 We are a contingency fee personal injury firm.

-Call today to speak with a lawyer for free.
+Call today to speak with us for free.

 to find a Morris Bart office near you.